How does it work, this coming of terms?

 That I must concede between the thing and I?

-A point of shared reference so close that we are family,
+A point of shared reference so close that we become family,

 (And the sins of family can be borne no matter the cost).